Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Link: story

-Two lawsuits were immediately filed against Meta and two health systems: and the MedStar Health System in Baltimore, Maryland.
+Two lawsuits were immediately filed against Meta and two health systems.

 The first lawsuit also dragged in the health systems involved, the University of California San Francisco and Dignity Health.
 In this lawsuit, a patient claims that the Meta Pixel tool on the UCSF and Dignity Health patient portals sent her medical information to Facebook.
 As a result, she received ads from pharmaceutical companies specifically targeting her heart and knee issues.
 This is retargeting.